 What do you do if your horse has a loose shoe?
-If your horse's shoe is only a tiny bit loose you can leave it on, binding it with self-adhesive or duct tape until the farrier can get there.
-But if it's very loose it needs to be removed.
+If your horse's shoe is only a tiny bit loose, you can leave it on, binding it with self-adhesive or duct tape until the farrier can get there.
+If it's very loose, it needs to be removed.
 Not doing so means the horse can hurt itself by stepping on the shoe with another hoof, ripping the shoe off even more and leaving a sharp metal object full of sharp toe clips and nails flapping around under its hoof.

 Some horses may end up chipping and breaking the hoof wall if the shoe rips off accidentally.
 Loose shoes are best removed as soon as they are noticed.

 The first step is to remove the clinches.
 These are the ends of the nails that are bent over when the shoe was applied.
 You'll see the clinches as shiny squares on the outside wall of the hoof.
 With the rasp, file down the clinches until they're flush with the hoof wall.
 This is done by sliding the rasp back and forth over the top of each clinch until they're thin enough that they can be snipped or broken off easily.
 If you file from the top, you may not need to snip them.
 This can take some time, and you may find you'll work up a bit of a sweat doing it.

 After you've gotten rid of the clinches, you can start prying off the shoe.
 Pick up your horse's foot as you would for cleaning.